xavieruxchamp/JavaScript-Projects/README.md

 # JavaScript-Projects
-Here are some small projects using JavaScript.
+Here are some of my most recents projects using JavaScript.

 ## Projects